art-portfolio-build-week/BE--Node-Express-App/README.md

 # BE--Node-Express-App

-This API allow users to register and access and upload image links for artists to showcase their work
+This API allow users to register, access and upload image links for artists to showcase their work

 # REST API